Snapyou2/DLC_ROI_tool/README.md

 ## Batch Processing
 This tool now supports processing multiple DeepLabCut files with corresponding ROI files in a batch.

+**Note on Performance:** Batch processing can be a time-consuming operation, especially when dealing with a large number of files, long videos, or high frame rates.
+The application will display a progress bar in the terminal to indicate its progress.
+Please be patient, as it may take a significant amount of time to complete.

 1.  **Prepare your batch CSV file:** Create a CSV file with two columns.
 The first column should contain the full paths to your `shape.csv` files (the ROI definitions), and the second column should contain the full paths to your DeepLabCut `.h5` or `.csv` files.
 Do not forget the header row !
     Example `example_batchinput.csv`:

 | shape_file_path        | h5_file_path           |
 |------------------------|------------------------|
 | shapes/circ_right_1.csv | h5data/random_mouse.h5 |